MikhailPasechnik/ft_ls/README.md

 - [x] Verify -a
 - [x] Verify -t
 - [ ] Verify and update -l (get rid of . and .. in output)
-    - [x] Update flag macros to flags actually used in the project "lRartufgd"
+    - [x] Update flag macros to flags actually used in the project "lRartSufgd"
-- [ ] Check broken files/dir's (ls does not respond)
+- [x] Check broken files/dir's (checked on restricted access dirs)

 **Bonus**
 - [ ] Add ACl parameters and extended attributes to '-l' output